 The region around Main Street and 49th Avenue in Vancouver is referred to as Punjabi Market, owing to the large number of East Indian businesses in the area.

-If you ever wanted to check out Punjabi Market, the day of the parade is the most interesting, and crowded.
+If you ever wanted to check out Punjabi Market, the day of the parade is the most interesting, and most crowded.
 On this day there are lots of people and things to see.
-With all the turbans, colour and festivities, you’ll feel like you’re in the Punjab!
-Everyone is welcome.
+With all the turbans, saris, colour and festivities, you’ll feel like you’re in the Punjab!
+It’s pretty amazing!

 On non-festival days, Punjabi Market actually looks a lot like many regular streets in Vancouver, just with a higher concentration of East Indian stores than average.
 It’s not so exotic and for most people not necessarily worth taking a day trip especially out to see.
 Consequently, time your visit with the Vaisakhi Parade if you want to visit the place, unless you want to avoid the crowds.